bwesterb/mtc/umbilical/README.md

 The plain `umbilical` evidence format will lead to many duplicated intermediate certificates.
 To save space, there is an alternate format `compressed_umbilical`.
-Evidence with the `compressed_umbilical` type has as `info` field the concatenation of the SHA256 hashes of each of the original ASN.1 DER encoded X.509 certificates.
+Evidence with the `compressed_umbilical` type has as `info` field set to the concatenation of the SHA256 hashes of each of the original ASN.1 DER encoded X.509 certificates.

 The certificates themselves are published in an `umbilical-certificates`